BlockchainCommons/envelope-cli-swift/Transcripts/1-OVERVIEW-TRANSCRIPT.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  cid                     Generate a Common Identifer (CID). digest                  Generate a digest from the input data. key                     Generate a symmetric encryption key. nonce                   Generate a Number Used One (Nonce).
+  arid                     Generate a Apparently Random Identifer (ARID). digest                  Generate a digest from the input data. key                     Generate a symmetric encryption key. nonce                   Generate a Number Used One (Nonce).